joelburton/Homework/Homework02/README.md

 Date: Fri May 23, 2014 5:16:12 PM PDT
 Subject: Re: *URGENT* Report needed for CEO!

-Hey great job so far,
+Hey great job so far, the CEO really appreciated that report.

-There's just one more thing to fix- the code's a little hard to read because there's so much going on.
-Functions should help make things a bit easier on the eyes...
+I'm really concerned that this report might break again.
+I think the code is a little hard to read because there's so much going on.
+Is there anything you can do to make it better?
+Maybe throw in some functions?

 Sincererely,
+Mel
 Team Lead

-ps: I also heard him talking about putting stars around the statuses for some reason.
-Have you heard anything about that??

 ```